DeepDiverGuy/django-swiftapi/README.md

 ## Overview

 **Django SwiftAPI**, a fully async API framework, provides a powerful yet simple abstraction for automatically generating CRUD APIs, schema generation and robust file handling, built on top of [django-ninja-extra](https://eadwincode.github.io/django-ninja-extra/).
+Built for rapid development, it eliminates the need to write views or serializers manually — just configure your models & controllers and deploy.
 The core of this system is the use of:

 - `SwiftBaseModel`: A base model with built-in support for controlling request & responses, CRUD specifications, file fields, ownership, schema customization, object validations etc all out-of-the-box.
 - `SwiftBaseModelController`: A customizable controller that automates schema generations & CRUD operations.
 All you need to do is plug-in your `SwiftBaseModel` & it handles everything in the background.